zoom/rtms-developer-preview-js/README.md

-# RTMS Beta Node.js Sample
+# RTMS Developer Preview - Node.js

 This project is a brief demo on how to get started with the Node.JS SDK for RTMS.